j.tools

 Fixed, deflationary, or mintable: the supply design you pick at mint time follows your Solana token forever.
 A practical guide with real examples.

-May 12, 2026 8 min J Tools Editorial🇹🇷 Türkçe
+May 12, 2026 9 min J Tools Editorial🇹🇷 Türkçe

 Editorial illustration showing fixed, deflationary, and mintable Solana token supply model panels

-Why supply strategy matters before you mint
+Why supply strategy matters before you launch

 Fixed supply, the Bitcoin model